googleprojectzero/fuzzilli/README.md

 A number of mutations can then be performed on these programs:

-* [InputMutator](Sources/Fuzzilli/Mutators/InputMutator.swift): a simple data flow mutation in which an input value of an instruction is replaced by a different one.
+* [InputMutator](Sources/Fuzzilli/Mutators/InputMutator.swift): replaces input variables of instructions with different ones to mutate the dataflow of the program.
-* [CombineMutator](Sources/Fuzzilli/Mutators/CombineMutator.swift) and [SpliceMutator](Sources/Fuzzilli/Mutators/SpliceMutator.swift): these combine multiple programs by inserting (a part of) a program into another one.
+* [CodeGenMutator](Sources/Fuzzilli/Mutators/CodeGenMutator.swift): generates code and inserts it somewhere in the mutated program.
+Code is generated either by running a [code generator](Sources/Fuzzilli/Core/CodeGenerators.swift) or by copying some instructions from another program in the corpus (splicing).
-* [InsertionMutator](Sources/Fuzzilli/Mutators/InsertionMutator.swift): generates new code from a list of [predefined code generators](Sources/Fuzzilli/Core/CodeGenerators.swift) at random positions in an existing program.
+* [CombineMutator](Sources/Fuzzilli/Mutators/CombineMutator.swift): inserts a program from the corpus into a random position in the mutated program.
-* [OperationMutator](Sources/Fuzzilli/Mutators/OperationMutator.swift): mutates the parameters of operations, e.g. replacing an integer constant by a different one.
+* [OperationMutator](Sources/Fuzzilli/Mutators/OperationMutator.swift): mutates the parameters of operations, for example replacing an integer constant with a different one.
-* and many more...
+* and more...

 ## Implementation